hturnbull93/hturnbull93/README.md

 # Harry Turnbull

-I'm a self trained freelance web developer.
+I'm a self-trained freelance web developer.
 I've also trained at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp) to become a junior developer.

 I want to create software that is not only useful for users, but also engaging and interesting to keep them coming back for more.